cdisc-org/cdisc-rules-engine/README.md

    git clone https://github.com/cdisc-org/cdisc-rules-engine
    ```

-2. Ensure you have Python 3.12 installed:
+2. **IMPORTANT: Python 3.12 is required**

+   CORE Rules Engine requires Python 3.12.
+Other versions are not supported and may cause unexpected errors or incorrect validation results.

-   You can check your Python version with:
+   Check your Python version:

    ```
    python --version
    ```

    If you don't have Python 3.12, please download and install it from [python.org](https://www.python.org/downloads/) or using your system's package manager.

 ### Installing dependencies